 There are no bookings for this campground – it’s just first in best dressed.

-As Robin Falls lies outside of any national park boundaries, the rest area and track are not as regularly managed, which means there’s often a lot of rubbish around and overflowing bins.
+As this waterfall lies outside of any national park boundaries, the rest area and track are not as regularly managed, which means there’s often a lot of rubbish around and overflowing bins.

-Don’t be that guy – just take your rubbish out with you and drop it back at Adelaide River.
+Don’t be that guy – take your rubbish out with you and drop it back at Adelaide River (in a bin!).

 Read more: Remember to leave no trace!